Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 Buy Chestnut Crab crab apple trees here

-• 8th Apple tree - Pixie Crunch
+• 8th Apple trees - Pixie Crunch

-See also Pixie Crunch
+Pixie Crunch apples

 The flavor of this modern disease-resistant apple is far too good to leave to the wildlife.
 However the tree is very productive and reasonably disease-resistant, and the apples tend to stay on the tree.